-Gonorrhea is the second-highest reportable condition in the nation, with Chlamydia being the highest.
+Gonorrhea is the second-highest reportable condition in the nation, behind Chlamydia.
 With the volume of cases our state sees each year, it is important to ensure we can collect as much information about the patient and their healthcare experience as possible through enhanced surveillance.
 This includes information on whether the patient was treated or not, what signs/symptoms of the disease they experienced, and any information about the frequency and types of sexual behaviors they practice.
 This helps inform interventions by public health programs to reduce the risk of STDs in the future.
 The Indiana Department of Health's Division of HIV/STD/Viral Hepatitis conducts enhanced surveillance on cases of gonorrhea through two, CDC-funded grants: Strengthening the U.S. Response to Resistant Gonorrhea (SURRG) and STD Surveillance Network (SSuN).

 Below are resources for healthcare providers, local health departments, and the general public related to gonorrhea and the services our programs provide.
-If you have any questions related to the materials, you can contact the grants' senior epidemiologist coordinator.
+If you have any questions related to the materials, contact the epidemiologist coordinator.

 Click here to view the PDF of the table below.

 Gonorrhea is skilled at outsmarting the antibiotics that are used to kill it.
 For this reason, we must continuously monitor for antibiotic resistance and encourage the research and development of new drugs for gonorrhea treatment.
 In the CDC's 2020 STD Surveillance Report, updated trend figures (including 2011-2020, link below) highlighted not only the increasing concern of azithromycin resistance among gonococcal isolates, but also the impact of the COVID-19 pandemic on STD numbers.